 Duty of a Florida Property owner to Anyone Injured on the Premises

-Florida commercial and public businesses have to maintain their duty of a florida property owner by keeping their property safe.
-There’s good reason for this.
+Florida commercial and public businesses have to maintain their duty of a Florida property owner by keeping their property safe.
+There’s a good reason for this.
 These companies make good money from the sales of their products and services.
 Consumers who visit their locations focus on what they’re buying or the care they need.
-They don’t focus on cracks in the floor, merchandise that may fall, or railings that are loose.
+They don't focus on cracks in the floor, merchandise that may fall, or railings that are loose.

-Florida allocates a different of duty of care to property owners depending on the reason someone enters the property.
+Florida allocates a different duty of care to property owners depending on the reason someone enters the property.
 Consequently, understanding these different standards can be the difference between winning or losing your case.

 Categories of property owners